GW MEN'S ROWING

 1956 through Today

 Until 2006, GW was a mix between a club program and varsity program who would usually race at the Dad Vails regatta.
 In 2006, Men's Rowing was accepted into the EARC Sprints League and make the leap to race against the top programs in the world.
-3 years later in 2009, GW would qualify for the IRA National Championship in the V8 for the first time to test their mettle against the best of the best.
+3 years later in 2009, GW would qualify for the IRA National Championship in the Men's Varsity Eight for the first time to test their mettle against the best of the best.

 Trofym Anderson '14 pictured on the far left after having won Gold in the coxed four event at the Under-23 World Rowing Championships in Varese, Italy.